LAST REVIEWED Feb 09 2021 9 MIN READ

 Makes over $175,000

 Owns (or is a qualifying family member under the attribution rules) 5% of the company

 Owns (or is a qualifying family member under the attribution rules) 1% of the company and makes over $150,000

 NDT is required by the IRS for all plans that fall under Section 125 of the tax code.
 This testing ensures the plan is equally accessible to all employers and doesn’t unfairly favor highly-compensated employees.
 Testing should happen each year at the end of the plan year, but companies should also undergo mid-year testing to reduce the risk of failure.

-If you want to learn more about how to manage NDT requirements, contact Human Interest today to learn more.
+If you want to learn more about how to manage NDT requirements, reach out to our team today.

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment advising, and integration with leading payroll providers.